William Lygon, 7th Earl Beauchamp: Sexuality and blackmail

 In 1931, Lord Beauchamp was "outed" as a homosexual.
-Although Beauchamp's homosexuality was an open secret in parts of high society and one that his political opponents had refrained from using against him despite its illegality, Lady Beauchamp was oblivious to it and professed a confusion as to what homosexuality was when it was revealed.
+Although Beauchamp's homosexuality (a trait shared with his late paternal uncle Henry Lygon, 5th Earl Beauchamp) was an open secret in parts of high society and one that his political opponents had refrained from using against him despite its illegality, Lady Beauchamp was oblivious to it and professed a confusion as to what homosexuality was when it was revealed.
 At one stage she thought her husband was being accused of being a bugler.
 He had numerous affairs at Madresfield and Walmer Castle, with his partners ranging from servants to socialites, including local men.

 In 1930, while on a trip to Australia, it became common knowledge in London society that one of the men escorting him, Robert Bernays, a member of the Liberal Party, was a lover.

-It was reported to King George V and Queen Mary by Beauchamp's Tory brother-in-law, the Duke of Westminster, who hoped to ruin the Liberal Party through Beauchamp, as well as Beauchamp personally due his private dislike of Beauchamp.
+It was reported to King George V and Queen Mary by Beauchamp's Tory brother-in-law, the Duke of Westminster, who privately disliked Beauchamp and hoped to ruin both him and the Liberal Party through Beauchamp's downfall.
 Homosexual practice was a criminal offence at the time, and the King was horrified, rumoured to have said, "I thought men like that shot themselves".

-The King had a personal interest in the case, as his sons Henry and George had visited Madresfield in the past.
-George was then in a relationship with Beauchamp's daughter Mary, which was cut off by her father's outing.
+The King had a personal interest in the case, as his sons Prince Henry, Duke of Gloucester and Prince George, Duke of Kent, had visited Madresfield in the past.
+George was then in a relationship with Beauchamp's daughter Lady Mary, which was cut off by her father's outing.

 After sufficient evidence had been gathered by the Duke, Beauchamp was made an offer to separate from his wife Lettice, retire on a pretence and then leave the country.
-Beauchamp accepted and left the country immediately, living a nomadic life in the global "gay" hotspots of the time.
+Beauchamp accepted and left the country immediately in June 1931, living a nomadic life in the global homosexual hotspots of the time.
 Shortly afterwards, the Countess Beauchamp obtained a divorce.
 There was no public scandal, but Lord Beauchamp resigned all his offices.
+However, he held on to the sinecure of Lord Warden of the Cinque Ports until 1934.
 Following his departure for the continent, his brother-in-law sent him a note which read.
 "Dear Bugger-in-law, you got what you deserved.
 Yours, Westminster."

+Lord Beauchamp's last partner was David Smyth (né Glory Smyth-Pigott: son of John Smyth-Pigott, second leader of the messianic sect the Agapemonites), to whom he left a Sydney mansion and share portfolio.